-As we welcome in Autumn for another colourful season, the last of the blackberries, the sloes and elderberries are hanging heavy on thin branches.
-Swifts have gone, and swallows, house martins and sand martins are hawking for insects over the lakes, busily feeding-up to help put on weight and boost their fat-reserves before enduring the long flight to Africa for the winter.
-Here in the garden, there are still a few butterflies on the wing, including large numbers of Red-Admirals, with Comma, Peacock, and Painted Lady also present.
+As we head into autumn for another colourful season, blackberries, sloes and elderberries are still hanging heavy on thin branches.
+Some birds are busily feeding-up to help put on weight and boost their fat-reserves before enduring the long migratory flight for the winter.
+Others are preparing to head towards the UK, down from chillier climes further north.
+Here in the garden, there are still a few butterflies on the wing, including the Red-Admirals, Comma, Peacock, and Painted Lady.
 But it's the Dragonflies that you are more than likely to encounter on a wander around the Serpentine at the top of the garden and main lakes down by the Tea Garden.

 At this time of year, there are four species that are still actively hunting and looking for mates.

 The most commonly seen are probably the common darter.
 The males have the red colouration while the females are yellow/brown.
 They are mainly to be found resting on walls, benches, handrails and waterside plants, and can be quite easy to approach and photograph.